Procedures

 When designing a procedural generation system there are several properties to consider.
 The designer must balance these concerns and design a system that fits the goals of the project.
 As an example, consider execution speed.
 A newly-written procedure may run slowly, perhaps taking minutes or hours to generate an image.
 Usually, with effort, the procedure can be rewritten to run much more quickly, perhaps in just a few milliseconds.
 It probably wouldn’t be worth the effort to speed up the procedure if it is part of a tool that will only be used a few times, but the optimized procedure could be used in completely different ways.

-The following properties are borrowed from the first chapter of Procedural Content Generation in Games, a great textbook on procedural generation which is available free online and in print.
+The following properties are borrowed from the first chapter of Procedural Content Generation in Games, a great textbook on procedural generation that is available free online and in print.

 Speed